end2endzone/ShellAnything/UserManual.md

 ```

 **Note:**
 It is recommanded to use the `wait` attribute with the `timeout` attribute.
 Without a _timeout_ value, ShellAnything will wait indefinitely until the launched process exits.
 This can result in system instability.
-If the launced process freezes, pauses or never exists, it will lock _ShellAnything_ and _File Explorer_.
+If the launced process freezes, pauses or never exists, it will lock _ShellAnything_ and _File Explorer_ forever.

 When combined with other elements, the `wait` attribute allows advanced use case.